 Some productions have a set designer who, along with the producer and director, designs the set and supervises its construction, painting, and installation.

 The makeup person, with the help of cosmetics, hair spray, etc., sees that the talent look their best -- or their worst, if that's what the script calls for.

-Makeup is just one of the areas where a link will take you to advanced information.
-(We'll discuss the meaning of the colored squares below).
+Makeup is just one of the areas where the link indicated will take you to advanced information.
+(We discuss the meaning of the colored squares below).

 It should be emphasized that specific responsibilities of production personnel will vary widely, depending on the production facility.
 In Europe, and in particular at the BBC (British Broadcasting Corporation) in London, these distinctions are made.